Management and Destruction of ozone depleting and climate-damaging substances in cooling devices

 State of implementation/results

-- The activities for the first phase of the project have been successfully completed.
-Following the launch in July 2022, the second phase will now focus on establishing the Climate and Ozone Protection Alliance (COPA).
+- The project aims to dispose of and recycle old stocks of refrigerants and foams in an environmentally and ozone-friendly manner.
+The aim is to prevent emissions from these substances.
+Support for selected countries in the development of inventories, plans and pilot plants was successfully completed in the first phase of the project.
+Following the launch in July 2022, the second phase will focus on expanding the Climate and Ozone Protection Alliance (COPA).

 - COPA is an international alliance of countries, international organizations, academia, financial institutions, the private sector and civil society working together on the sustainable disposal of accumulated quantities of ozone-depleting and climate-damaging substances (ODS) from old refrigeration appliances or foams.